 I remember the first time I heard the expression ‘date night’.
 I thought it sounded prescriptive.
 Who has to schedule a date with someone you’re sharing your life with?
 I do, apparently.

 If I want any time alone with my husband now, it ain’t going to happen unless it’s in the diary.

 There’s no time for anything

-My kids don’t have extracurricular overload, and still, there’s no time.
+My kids aren’t overloaded with extracurricular activities, and still, there’s no time.
 Our son has swimming once a week.
 Our daughter has ballet once a week on a Saturday morning.
 That’s it.
 Both my husband and I work reasonable hours.

 How did it get to this?

-Dr Lyndall Strazdins leads the work and family component of the federally-funded Longitudinal Study of Australian Children, a study of 10,000 families.
+Dr Lyndall Strazdins leads the work and family component of the federally-funded Longitudinal Study of Australian Children, a look at 10,000 families.

 Lyndall says that in 1970s Australia, most families had one breadwinner, while these days most families have both parents in the workforce.
 And while our hours at work have increased, the time needed to care for children and manage domestic work hasn’t changed.

 Who can afford to outsource all the domestic and caring duties the stay-at-home parent (usually the mum) used to get done?

 Life becomes a juggle, one that is managed by Google calendars, paper diaries and wall calendars.
 In order to keep all the balls in the air, we now have to schedule everything.
 Hence ‘play dates’ and ‘date nights’.